flutter/flutter-intellij/CONTRIBUTING.md

 * Download and install the latest stable version of IntelliJ (2020.3 or later)
   - [IntelliJ Downloads](https://www.jetbrains.com/idea/download/)
   - Either the community edition (free) or Ultimate will work.
+  - Determine the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app`, `~/idea-IC-183.4886.37` or `~/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/211.6693.111/IntelliJ IDEA.app`)
 * Start IntelliJ
+* In the "Project Structure" dialog (`File | Project Structure`):
+  - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure the JDK
+    - Point it to the directory of the jbr which is under the IDEA's content (e.g. `IntelliJ IDEA CE.app/Contents/jbr`)
+    - Change the name to `IntelliJ IDEA jbr 11`
-* In the Project Structure dialog (`File | Project Structure`), select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure an IntelliJ Platform Plugin SDK
+  - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure an IntelliJ Platform Plugin SDK
-  - Point it to the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app/Contents` or `~/idea-IC-183.4886.37`)
+    - Point it to the directory of the content which is under the IDEA's installation (e.g, `IntelliJ IDEA CE.app/Contents`)
     - Change the name to `IntelliJ IDEA Community Edition`
+    - Change the "Internal Java Platform" to `IntelliJ IDEA jbr 11`
     - Extend it with additional plugin libraries by adding to `Classpath`:
       - plugins/android/lib/android.jar
       - plugins/git4idea/lib/git4idea.jar
-* In the 'Java Compiler' preference page, make sure that the 'Project bytecode version' is set to `11` or `Same as language level`
+* In the "Java Compiler" preference page, make sure that the "Project bytecode version" is set to `11` or `Same as language level`
-* In the 'Kotlin Compiler' preference page, make sure that the 'Target JVM Version' is set to `11` or `Same as language level`
+* In the "Kotlin Compiler" preference page, make sure that the "Target JVM Version" is set to `11` or `Same as language level`
 * One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin.
   Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
 * Open flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
   Build it using `Build` | `Build Project`
+  - If you found a popup with "Gradle build scripts found", please "Skip" or ignore it since the project doesn't need to be imported as a gradle project
 * Try running the plugin; there is an existing launch config for "Flutter IntelliJ".
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"